Hansdht/big-data/README.md

 2.MyInputFormat: change the scaning format so that the whole record can be scanned rather than a single line.
 3. MyRecordReader
 4. utils.ISO8601: transform the format for timestamp In this process, we set the doucument as input, then find all the title and its timestamp and outlinks.
-After that the ...
+After that the key/value pairs are sent to reducer, where the timestamp will be compaired to get the latest version.
+Finally the timestamp will be replaced by 1 for pagerank score calculation.

 Initialization-map